Deploy TKG packages in airgapped environments

 Create the manifest

-:apiVersion: v1 kind: ServiceAccount metadata: name: cert-manager-sa namespace: tanzu-packages-user-managed --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: admin roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: cluster-admin subjects: - kind: ServiceAccount name: cert-manager-sa namespace: tanzu-packages-user-managed --- apiVersion: packaging.carvel.dev/v1alpha1 kind: PackageInstall metadata: name: cert-manager namespace: tanzu-packages-user-managed annotations: ext.packaging.carvel.dev/fetch-0-secret-name: embedded-harbor ext.packaging.carvel.dev/ytt-paths-from-secret-name.0: image-pull-secret-overlay-deployment spec: serviceAccountName: cert-manager-sa packageRef: refName: cert-manager.tanzu.vmware.com versionSelection: constraints: 1.7.2+vmware.1-tkg.1 values: - secretRef: name: cert-manager-data-values --- apiVersion: v1 kind: Secret metadata: name: cert-manager-data-values namespace: tanzu-packages-user-managed stringData: values.yml: | --- namespace: cert-manager
+cert-manager.yaml:apiVersion: v1 kind: ServiceAccount metadata: name: cert-manager-sa namespace: tanzu-packages-user-managed --- apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRoleBinding metadata: name: admin roleRef: apiGroup: rbac.authorization.k8s.io kind: ClusterRole name: cluster-admin subjects: - kind: ServiceAccount name: cert-manager-sa namespace: tanzu-packages-user-managed --- apiVersion: packaging.carvel.dev/v1alpha1 kind: PackageInstall metadata: name: cert-manager namespace: tanzu-packages-user-managed annotations: ext.packaging.carvel.dev/fetch-0-secret-name: embedded-harbor ext.packaging.carvel.dev/ytt-paths-from-secret-name.0: image-pull-secret-overlay-deployment spec: serviceAccountName: cert-manager-sa packageRef: refName: cert-manager.tanzu.vmware.com versionSelection: constraints: 1.7.2+vmware.1-tkg.1 values: - secretRef: name: cert-manager-data-values --- apiVersion: v1 kind: Secret metadata: name: cert-manager-data-values namespace: tanzu-packages-user-managed stringData: values.yml: | --- namespace: cert-managerand apply it to the cluster:

 Install Contour

-.
-We are following the official docs here using kubectl
+The process is very simlar to installing cert-manager.
+We are following the official docs here using kubectl.

 -